Royal Doulton: Figurines, Character Jugs, Marks & Value Guide

 How do I know if my Royal Doulton piece is old?

 Check the backstamp.
 If the mark says ‘Doulton’ without ‘Royal,’ the piece predates 1901.
 If it says ‘Royal Doulton’ with ‘England’ below (without ‘Made in’), it was likely made between 1901 and the early 1920s.
 A mark reading ‘Royal Doulton Made in England’ with the lion-and-crown design dates from the 1920s onward.
-The Burslem works used a date-coding system alongside the standard mark; a specialist reference or the Royal Doulton Collectors Club can decode the specific year.
-Figurines also have their HN number’s production date range as a reference.
+The Burslem works used a date-coding system alongside the standard mark that a specialist reference can decode.

 How do I identify my Royal Doulton dinnerware pattern?